 Bis Keemiya: This is a pastry puff stuffed with sautéed cabbage, spiced onions and hard-boiled eggs.
 The pastry is flaky and pleasantly chewy.
 This snack is something between a samosa and a spring roll and is extremely easy to prepare for something that is so tasty.

-Garudhiya (Fragrant fish soup): This recipe is a must try for all the miso and dashi fans.
-It’s a traditional fish soup with spices and lemon juice for added flavor.
+Garudhiya (fragrant fish soup): This recipe is a must try for all the miso and dashi fans.
+It’s a traditional fish soup with spices and lemon juice.
 The primary ingredient is fresh tuna which gives the soup it’s preferred umami flavor.
 Season the dish with crunchy fried onions and some lime.
-This easy to prepare soup is served warm in winter and is a clear soup for summer.

-Huni Roshi (Chapatti bread): As the Maldives has a close proximity to Sri Lanka where pol roti is a staple, it’s not surprising that it has it’s own version of coconut bread.
+Huni Roshi (Chapatti bread): The Maldives is close to Sri Lanka where pol roti is a staple, so it’s not surprising that it has it’s own version of coconut bread.
 Huni Roshi is a flatbread that has crispy fried coconut added to it.
-Its texture and the gentle flavor are due to the coconut that is an integral part of the ingredient list.
+The texture and the gentle flavor are down to the coconut that is an integral part of this tasty local bread.

-Saagu Bondibai: Sago is an essential part of the diet of Maldives natives.
+Saagu Bondibai: Sago is a popular part of the Maldivian natives diet.
 Saagu bondibai is a traditional sago pudding made of coconut milk, rose and cardamom and topped with creamy condensed milk.
 This dessert will make you realize why sago is the favorite desert option for the locals in the Maldives.

+To be honest, if you’re on a backpackers budget then you might want to forget about visiting the Maldives the traditional way, ie: spending a fortune for a glamorous resort stay.
 If you’re planning to visit the Maldives it’s really wise to book your accommodation well in advance to get the best deals and to take advantage of any special offers available.
 The Maldives is a once in a lifetime experience, so now is the time to splash out!
-Besides, it may soon be completely submerged in water, thanks to global warming, so the time to experience this ultimate island paradise is of the essence.
+Besides, it may soon be completely submerged in water, thanks to global warming, so time is of the essence if you wish to experience this ultimate island paradise.

-Jetset Bunny loves Booking.com for finding the best deals for the Maldives resorts.
+Jetset Bunny recommends using Booking.com for the best accommodation deals in the Maldives.

 The Maldives is warm and sunny all year round but has a dry season and a rainy season.
 The best time to visit the Maldives is from November to April however there are pros and cons to visiting in each season.
 You’ll experience the best weather between November and April but this is also the busiest time of year and therefore most expensive.
 May to October is the rainy season which also brings strong winds.
 For this reason travelers to the Maldives will get better deals for this time of year even though a deal in the Maldives is still going to be quite expensive for the average tourist.
 If you’re a surfer then the rainy season is a great time to visit the Maldives because you’ll get great waves during this time.

+Babes, honestly, if you’re on a budget don’t even bother.
+Lol, I’m kinda joking.
 Maldives is really expensive for the majority of visitors, no question about it.
 The amount of money you spend really depends on how much you want to indulge yourself and the level of luxury you want.
 There’s mid-range luxury and then there’s the blow your mind luxury.
 The Maldives is not really a great destination for backpackers or anyone on a budget however there are occasional deals to be had and you may be able to take advantage of a special offer if you book about one year in advance.
-Just make sure, if you’re not looking to spend alot of money, that the Maldives resort you book includes an all-inclusive package otherwise you will get seriously stung by the cost of dining.
+Just make sure, if you’re not looking to spend a lot of money, that the Maldives resort you book includes an all-inclusive package otherwise you will get seriously stung by the cost of dining.